sreahard/chick-tech-demo/docs/README.md

 ```
 Check to make sure clicking this button takes you to the login page we used before, but don’t actually log in just yet.

-When authorised, we need to be sent back to our client app, so we need make a couple changes in the server’s app.js file.
+When authorized, we need to be sent back to our client app, so we need make a couple changes in the server’s app.js file.

-In auth-server/authorisation_code/app.js, find the first ‘res.redirect(‘/#’’ near the bottom of the file and change ‘/#’ to ‘http://localhost:3000/#'.
+In auth-server/authorization_code/app.js, find the first ‘res.redirect(‘/#’’ near the bottom of the file (line 105) and change ‘/#’ to ‘http://localhost:3000/#'.
 ```
 /* auth-server/authorization_code/app.js */
 res.redirect(‘http://localhost:3000/#' +